Anjana-Badrinarayanan-Lab/RNA-sequencing-fastq-to-differential-gene-expression/README.md

 5. Comparative groups have to be specified below.
 The prefix “group” has to be present, the sample names have to be given as specified in step 6 and 7 above. "groupSampleName-groupSampletobeNormalisedto".
 For example: _comparisons<-c("grouplexASidA-groupWT_0")_

+** Replace gff and fna files based on organism of interest from the NCBI databases (Also replace the names inside the code in that case).